olcf/wraprun/README.md

 ```
 This is particularly useful for legacy Fortran applications that use hard coded input and output file names.

-Multiple instances of an application can be placed on a node using the `{}` snytax, for instance:
+Multiple instances of an application can be placed on a node using the `{}` syntax, for instance:
 ```
 $ wraprun -n {2,2,2} ./foo.out : ...
 ```
+In this case the number of allocated nodes must be at least equal to the sum of processes in curly brackets divided by the maximum number of processes per node.

 would launch 3 two-process instances of foo.out on a single node.
 This may also be combined with the `--w-cd` flag :
 ```
 $ wraprun -n {2,2,2} --w-cd {/foo/dir1,/foo/dir2,/foo/dir3} ./foo.out : ...